developer-zebra/developer-zebra-site/src/mx/overview/index.md

 ---
-title: About the MX Management System
+title: About MX
 layout: guide.html
 ---

 ## Overview

 The MX Management System (MXMS) is an XML-based communication framework that provides a common interface for managing the capabilities and behaviors of Zebra Android devices.
-The XML used by the framework conforms to the Open Mobile Alliance specifications for Client Provisioning (OMA-CP).
-The framework affords developers and administrators an extensible, efficient, reliable and scalable means of configuring and administering Zebra Android devices.
+The XML documents used by the framework conform to the [Open Mobile Alliance specification for Client Provisioning](http://www.openmobilealliance.org/wp/) (OMA-CP) and the Microsoft [MSPROV DTD format](https://msdn.microsoft.com/en-us/library/bb737266.aspx) on which it's based ([read more](http://www.advancedinstaller.com/user-guide/wince-winmobile-xmlprov.html)).
+The framework affords developers and administrators an extensible, efficient, reliable and scalable means to configure and administer devices in their organization.
 MXMS exposes capabilities provided by the underlying CSPs on a device, which provide uniform access to privileged and unprivileged APIs.
 Each CSP exposes its capabilities using DSD files included with the MDM Toolkit.
-A DSD tool, loaded with the DSD files for a particular device or set of devices, can generate XML code that when sent to the MXMS running on the device can change the devices' configuration or behavior.
+A DSD tool, loaded with the DSD files for a particular device or set of devices, can generate XML code that when sent to the MXMS running on the device, can change the devices' configuration and/or behavior.

 ## Definition of Terms